-Because this is a distance-education course, your attendance is based on your online activity and participation.
 The following is a summary of everyone's expected participation:

+• In-person class:

-- Logging in: AT LEAST ONCE PER WEEK - Be sure you are logging in to the course in Carmen each week, including weeks with holidays or weeks with minimal online course activity.
-(During most weeks you will probably log in many times.)
-If you have a situation that might cause you to miss an entire week of class, discuss it with me as soon as possible. - In live lectures: Students will be expected to participate, discuss, and answer questions in online live lectures. - Office hours: OPTIONAL OR FLEXIBLE All office hours, are optional.
+You are required to attend all classes in person.
+If you have a situation that might cause you to miss an entire week of class, discuss it with me as soon as possible.

+• Office hours: OPTIONAL

+All office hours, are optional.
 If you are required to discuss an assignment with me, please contact me at the beginning of the week if you need a time outside my scheduled office hours.